 Whether we end up doing the work -- physically or mentally -- or computers figure out what we want just by observing us, it's clear that the basic computer interface is evolving.
 Could it be that within a generation or two the keyboard and mouse combo will belong in a museum?

-Learn more about computer interfaces by following the links on the next page.
+Learn more about computer interfaces by following the links below.